Owerre/imbalanced-learning/README.md

 ## Model results on small data set

-The result shown below is based on a small sample of the dataset due to lack of computational resources to train on the entire dataset
+The result shown below is based on a small sample of the dataset due to lack of computational resources to train on the entire dataset.

 ![fig5](canada-collision/image/sup.png)